Ayehu/custom-activities/Office365/OfficeUpdateUser/README.md

-## OfficeUdpdateUser - Activity to update a user in Azure AD for Office365.
+## OfficeUpdateUser - Activity to update a user in Azure AD for Office365.

 ##### DLL's to reference
 Microsoft.Graph.dll